SamuelDiai/Aging/README.md

 The code is able to run the experiments for the XWAS and also for the Aging project.

+## Inputing missing data and Creating Clusters
+As described in the paper, for the XWAS project, we needed to input missing data using cross create clusters and use them as our inputs to the models.

+For the inputing part, we used Longitudinal Inputting (more details can be found on the supplemental of the paper).
+The source code can be found in the file **aging/model/InputtingNans.py** and the scripts of the experiments can be found in the folder **batch_jobs/input_ewas/parallel.sh**.

+For the Clustering part, we created clusters using Hierarchical Clustering.
+The source code of this part can be found in the file **aging/model/HC.py** and the script launching the experiments can be found at **Aging/batch_jobs/ClusterEWAS/parallel.sh**

 ## Loading and preprocessing

 For both subprojects, we loaded and preprocessed the data.